ohbm/ossig/content/elections/index.md

 Following the interview process, new officers will be announced.
 Rounds open every four weeks.
 At the end of the last round, the OSSIG committee will organise continuous recruitment for the missing officer positions and general volunteers if necessary.

+**We will start with interviews for the available officer positions and will open the applications for the volunteering positions soon after.**

 ## Available officer positions for 2024/2025

 ### Treasurer (partial mandate)